Costa Pacifica accidents and incidents

 |February 2014||Cruise Illness / Virus Outbreaks|

-On February 27, 2014, an Italian news media reported an measles illness outbreak affected a total of 59 crew.
+On February 27, 2014, an Italian news media reported a measles illness outbreak affected a total of 59 crew.
 No sick passengers were reported.
 The infected were disembarked in port Civitavecchia-Rome for medical treatment ashore.

 The disease affects the respiratory system.
 The symptoms are coughing, fever, red eyes, runny nose, rash.
 The virus spreads via close or direct contact, but mostly by coughing.
 The highly contagious measles virus is particularly dangerous to women in their childbearing age.
 All US-based cruise ship companies vaccinate their staff and crew for measles.

-(pier collision) On December 11, 2012, at ~8:15 am, while maneuvering for docking in call port Marseille (France), due to heavy winds the vessel struck a pier (piling).
+(pier collision) On December 11, 2012, at ~8:15 am while maneuvering for docking in call port Marseille (France), due to heavy winds the vessel struck a pier (piling).
 The results were portside hull damage (~26 ft / 8 m long gush above the waterline), affected propulsion unit (bow thruster) and interior damages (on crew deck 0).
 No injuries were reported.